 Tourists from all over the world flock to this

-celebrated province as it is the homeland of the exquisite Chinese moutains known only in this nation and none other.
+celebrated province as it is the homeland of the exquisite mountains for which China is reknowned.

-They shout: yes, we are the China, the China of
+They shout: yes, we are China, the China of ancient

-ancient and present and future times, the China of exquisite landscapes, the China that is unchanging.
-Yes, there is
+and present and future times, the China of exquisite landscapes, the China that is unchanging.
+Yes, there is something

 Since I am a Canadian whose first mountains were